ktaha1/personal-portfolio/README.md

 [Click here to access the deployed version on netlify](https://kam-portfolio.netlify.app).

-This portfolio was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.
+This portfolio was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4 and Bootstrap 5.

-The Design of the template was inspired by [iPortfolio] (https://bootstrapmade.com)
+The design of the template was inspired by [iPortfolio](https://bootstrapmade.com)